 If all you need is a dedicated line for your freelance business, you’re in a very different market than someone looking to connect 2,000 call center workers.
 Some providers serve one market better than the other, so judge accordingly.

 While the cost ranges are (comparatively) close together in this market, there are some noteworthy outliers.
-Most providers that offer something affordable have price ranges between $15 and $60 per line, per month.
+Most providers offering affordable plans charge between $15 and $60 per line per month.
 Costs higher than that are entering more “premium” market ranges, and costs lower than that are rare and usually come with some pretty stiff limitations, such as metered minutes.

-Though I’m sure we’d all like to leave terms like “long-distance” and “international calling” in the past, they still occasionally come into play in contexts like this.
-Some VoIP providers still charge extra for international calls, and what constitutes “included” or “add-on” services can vary as well.
-This applies to both the person calling in and the business line that answers on the other end.
+Though I’m sure we’d all like to leave terms like “long-distance” and “international calling” behind, they still occasionally come into play in contexts like this.
+Some VoIP providers still charge extra for international calls, and what constitutes “included” or “add-on” services can vary.
+This applies to both the caller and the business line that answers.

 In other words, you’ll want to be aware of how your team is distributed across geopolitical boundaries.
 Similarly, you’ll want to know where your customers are calling you from.
 Because otherwise, an “affordable” solution may prove to be anything but.

 Not everything in our tech stack needs to be interoperable.
 But some things should, and a few things must.
-Unfortunately, concerns about compatibility, integration, and user experience can be major deciding factors, ruling out vendors with otherwise compelling offerings.
+Unfortunately, concerns about compatibility, integration, and user experience can be major deciding factors, ruling out otherwise compelling vendors.
 Just keep an eye out, and double-check before you sign on the dotted line.

 If you need to be able to juggle calls, park them and pick them up, transfer them, switch them around, and otherwise accomplish some telephone-based wizardry, then mark that as a major priority.
-Most VoIP services will provide some measure of functionality in this regard, but not all do, and some make you subscribe to higher tiers for it.
+Most VoIP services offer some functionality in this regard, but not all do, and some require you to subscribe to higher tiers to access it.

 Find out how much you’ll have to pay to get access to the advanced features you want, like intelligent routing and call flow editors, and compare that against competitors (who may include those functions standard, or at a lower price).